aluchs/DATA146/Project_5_Part_1.md

 ## In this episode of DATA146, we take on linear, ridge, and lasso regression, all with minimal assistance.
 Truly a challenge for the ages, so lets get right into it!

-## Question 1
-##### Download the anonymized dataset describing persons.csv from a West African county and import it into your PyCharm project workspace (right click and download from the above link or you can also find the data pinned to the slack channel).
+## Download the anonymized dataset describing persons.csv from a West African county and import it into your PyCharm project workspace (right click and download from the above link or you can also find the data pinned to the slack channel).
 First set the variable wealthC as your target.
 It is not necessary to set a seed.

 Simple!
 We can use panda's read_csv to import our .csv file.
 In looking at the data, there needs to be some cleaning performed as several NaN entries exist in the dataset, which won't work well with our models.
 We can use dropna to remove these variables.
 By using .shape, we know that dropping the NaN values brought our dataset from 47,974 entries to 47,891 entries.
 That means we only lost about 80 rows, which in a dataset of over 47,000 is a minimal loss.
 Next, we must remove our target variables from the dataset so they do not influence our projections of the model's fit on the data.
 Specifically, we can use .drop to remove both the wealthC and wealthI variables.

-## Question 2
-##### Perform a linear regression and compute the MSE.
+## Perform a linear regression and compute the MSE.
 Standardize the features and again compute the MSE.
 Compare the coefficients from each of the two models and describe how they have changed.

 For this problem we will use LinearRegression from the sklearn library.
 Now that our dataset is properly cleaned, we can use LinearRegression to calculate the MSE for both WealthI and WealthC as they are and after being standardized.
 MSE can be calculated with the below line of code once you have your actual y and predicted y from the linear regression.